Creative Director Jan Wolleswinkel Talks 30 Years of pols potten

 Starting in Amsterdam in 1987 pols potten has grown into one of the most sought after Dutch interior brands and in 2017 the innovative, tongue-in-cheek company are celebrating their 30th anniversary.
 Jan Wolleswinkel took over from Erik Pol as co-director in 1997 and has since helped the brand become a worldwide player through key investments in many departments across the brand.
-The LuxPad interviews Jan to discuss 30 years of Pols Potten and how the brand has grown…
+We interview Jan to discuss 30 years of pols potten and how the brand has grown…

 How did the pols potten brand start?
 What was Erik Pol’s vision?